Sleep For Surgeons

 Explore Resources in Sleep For Surgeons

-Enough, good quality sleep enhances our performance and general health.
-Chronically inadequate sleep increases our all-cause mortality by 13%.
+Enough, good quality sleep enhances our performance, learning and health.
+On the flipside, chronically inadequate sleep increases our all-cause mortality by 13%.[1]

-But why is it so important, and how can we optimise it?
+But why is sleep so important, and how can we optimise it?

-It’s recommended that adults get between 7-9 hours of sleep.[4]
-Individual requirements vary, but it is rare to need less...
-Rarer than being struck by lightning, according to Matthew Walker.[5]
+It’s recommended that adults get between 7-9 hours of sleep.[2]
+Individual requirements vary, but it is rare to need less... rarer than being struck by lightning, according to Matthew Walker.[3]
+Yet, a third of us suffer from ‘insufficient sleep syndrome’, a ‘voluntary’ state of chronically reduced sleep to accommodate lifestyle or work demands; and insufficient sleep has been declared a global public health issue because of its impact on our health.[4,5]

 I’ve divided this topic into: Going to sleep, staying asleep, and waking up refreshed.